Who was Naamah in the Bible?

-She was from Ammon, a state east of Jerusalem; the Ammonites were traditional enemies of Judah, her husband’s kingdom.
+- She was a princess from Ammon, a state east of Jerusalem; the Ammonites were traditional enemies of Judah.

-She bore Rehoboam (who was inept) to Solomon (who was shrewd), and lived in a comparatively lavish and large harem in Jerusalem.
+- She bore Rehoboam (who was inept) to Solomon (who was shrewd), and lived in Solomon’s large harem in Jerusalem.

 If she lived past Solomon’s death, she saw

-the United Monarchy disintegrating into two separate kingdoms, Judah and Israel, with the much richer northern kingdom of Israel rejecting her son as king
+- the country disintegrating into two separate kingdoms, Judah and Israel, with the much richer northern kingdom of Israel rejecting her son as king

-loss of the Temple and palace treasures, later replacement with less valuable facsimiles
+- loss of the Jerusalem Temple and palace treasures, later replacement with less valuable facsimiles

-uneasy co-existence of Jahwist and Canaanite religious practices
+- uneasy facing off between Yahwist and Canaanite religious practices

 This may have been so, but Solomon also used marriage to cement relations between Israel and the surrounding territories and nations.
+He was not like his father David.
 He had a different vision of what a king should be: a hereditary political monarch rather than a popularly acclaimed leader.